-- Debt securities, including investments in sovereign and corporate bonds. - Loans including mortgage loans and advances to banks. - Reinsurance assets.
+- Debt securities, including investments in sovereign and corporate bonds. - Loans including policy loans, loans and advances to banks and mortgage loans. - Reinsurance assets.
 Where the Company has reinsurance arrangements in place, credit risk arises in relation to the reinsurance counterparties. - Other assets.
-Credit risk arises in relation to other assets, including structured investments, bank deposits and derivative counterparties.
+Credit risk arises in relation to other assets, including structured asset investments, bank deposits and derivative counterparties.